 Fremont College is the best option for students interested in pursuing a Rehabilitation & Therapeutic Professions degree.
-With 74 undergraduates, Rehabilitation is one of most popular majors at Fremont College.
+The Rehabilitation major at Fremont College is very focused.
 This school is located in the suburban region of Cerritos, California, near shops and other entertainment.

 Springfield College is one of the best schools in the United States for Rehabilitation & Therapeutic Professions.
-This is quite a common major at Springfield College.
+With 70 undergraduates, Rehabilitation is one of most popular majors at Springfield College.
 The location in an important urban center is wonderful for scholars seeking ample opportunities for networking, adventure, and discovery.

 94.0% of undergraduates at this school receive financial aid, so don't forget to submit the FAFSA!
 With 52.6% of the professors being full time, students are sure to get plenty of face time with educators.
 Where is Springfield College really succeeding?
 Check out all of the college rankings.